I like my Burris Fast Fire III on my Glock 20. It is a very nice electronic dot sight.

 Enter the SeeAll sight.

-The SeeAll sights eliminate the power and/or switching requirements for most optical sights.
+The SeeAll sights eliminate the power and/or switching requirements.
 The compact design also helps with the offset between the visual and bore axes.
 It does nothing specifically for my nearsighted visual issues, but the problem arguably less severe since the reticle not a tiny illuminated point.

 The sight works very simply, really more of an optical interpretation of open sights.
 Align the reticle with the target just like putting the front sight and rear notch or the red dot on the target and shoot.